andreamoleri/DataArchitecture/README.md

 ])
 ```

-In conclusion, while indexes play a pivotal role in enhancing query performance in MongoDB, judicious
+In conclusion, while indexes play an important role in enhancing query performance in MongoDB,
-management—including periodic review, deletion of redundant indexes, and careful consideration of operational
+periodic review processes, deletion of redundant indexes, and careful consideration of operational
 implications—is essential to maintain optimal database performance and efficiency.

 ### Cassandra Optimization